-Schengen visas have to be applied for at the relevant Austrian Representation (embassy, consulate) which is competent for the residency of the applicant.
+Schengen visa have to be applied for at the relevant Austrian Representation (embassy, consulate), which is competent for the residency of the applicant.

 Due to bi- and multilateral agreements, nationals of certain states (e.g. United States, Australia, Canada, Japan) are visa-exempt, if they stay in Austria for a maximum period of 90 days and do not take up employment.
-Find a list of visa-exempt states and further information at the website of the Austrian Federal Ministry for Europe, Integration and Foreign Affairs.
+Find a list of visa-exempt states and further information at the website of the Austrian Federal Ministry for European and International Affairs.

 Nationals of the European Economic Area (EEA) and Switzerland do not require a residence permit for staying in the Republic of Austria for a period of three months.
 This right is independent from any economic activity in Austria.

 Nationals of the EEA and Switzerland may reside in Austria for more than three months by applying for a registration certificate [Anmeldebescheinigung] at the settlement authority (locally competent provincial governor (Landeshauptmann) or authorized district administrative authority).
 After a five-year period of continuous legal residence in Austria, you gain the right of permanent residence and may apply for a document certifying permanent residence [Bescheinigung des Daueraufenthalts].